Skip to main content

 Audiodrome #12: Vertigo

 In keeping with Paracinema's Hitchcock Appreciation Month, this month's instalment of Audiodrome focuses on Bernard Herrmann's mesmerising score for Vertigo (1958).
-Hitchcock's classic tells of a retired acrophobic detective - played by Jimmy Stewart - investigating the strange activities of a friend's young wife.
+Hitchcock's classic tells of a retired acrophobic detective - played by Jimmy Stewart - investigating the strange activities of a friend's wife (Kim Novak).
 As he becomes completely bewitched by her, the film becomes a haunting rumination on the concept of obsession.

 Of the score, Martin Scorsese commented: "Hitchcock's film is about obsession, which means that it's about circling back to the same moment, again and again … And the music is also built around spirals and circles, fulfilment and despair.
 Herrmann really understood what Hitchcock was going for — he wanted to penetrate to the heart of obsession."

 Head over to Paracinema.net to read my article on Herrmann's masterful score and listen to an excerpt.
-While you're there, why not revel in all the appreciation of The Master and check out some of the reviews/articles on his work.
+While you're there, check out some of the reviews/articles on Hitchcock's thrilling work.

 The following article was published on Paracinema.net on 29th November 2012